Strawberries and Cream – A Great British Tradition

 There are very few brands which fit together so well as these, they both have come to be synonymous for tradition and quality.

-Rolex’s decision to focus its marketing in the sporting field was in fact a very wise decision.
-Sports surpass a number of language, social, cultural, and even ideological barriers.
+Rolex’s decision to focus its marketing in the sporting field was, in fact, a very wise decision.
+Sports surpass a number of languages, social, cultural, and even ideological barriers.
 This means that brands associating themselves with sports can reach a very large audience that shares a common passion, without regard for the usual socio-political barriers.